OpenVPN/easy-rsa/README.md

 # Branch structure

 The easy-rsa master branch is currently tracking development for the 3.x release cycle.
+Please note that, at any given time, master may be broken.
+Feel free to create issues against master, but have patience when using the master branch.
+It is recommended to use a release, and priority will be given to bugs identified in the most recent release.

 The prior 2.x and 1.x versions are available as release branches for tracking and possible back-porting of relevant fixes.
 Branch layout is:

     master <- 3.x, at present